abhishek-archlinux/AnimeWatch/README.md

 1. 'phantomjs' no longer required.
 The player has it's own version of headless browser with javascript support and it's own adblock.

-2. 'wget' no longer required, all the webpages are fetched using 'pucurl'.
+2. 'wget' no longer required, all the webpages are fetched using 'pycurl'.

 3. Less number of dependencies required as phantomjs and wget are no longer required.